-Life Insurance
+C.4 Life Insurance

-A. Group Term Life Insurance Plan - Accidental Death and Dismemberment Plan
+A. Group Term Life and Accidental Death and Dismemberment Insurance Plan

-The University provides a group term life - accidental death and dismemberment insurance plan to eligible employees.
+The University provides a group term life and accidental death and dismemberment insurance plan to eligible employees.

 Effective February 1, 1988, a revised schedule of life insurance benefits was offered and the program became mandatory for all new employees.
 The revised schedule offers coverage of one and one-half times annual salary, with maximum coverage of \$100,000, rounded up to the nearest \$1,000.
-Premium costs for life insurance and accidental death and dismemberment insurance are paid in full by the University.
+Premium costs for term life and accidental death and dismemberment insurance are paid in full by the University.

 The original plan, available to employees employed prior to February 1, 1988, offered coverage of two times annual salary with maximum coverage of \$100,000.
-For employees who elected to continue this original plan, premium costs for life insurance and accidental death and dismemberment insurance are shared by the University and employee.
+For employees who elected to continue this original plan, premium costs for term life and accidental death and dismemberment insurance are shared by the University and employee.
 Employee contributions can be made on a pre-tax basis up to limits established by the IRS.
 Effective January 1, 2016, the University will pay the full premium for those active employees who remain in this original plan as of that date.

-Both plans include accidental death and dismemberment coverage which doubles the coverage in case of accidental death.
+Both plans include accidental death and dismemberment coverage which may double the coverage in case of accidental death.
 Benefits may also be provided in cases of accidental dismemberment.

 For employees who continue their employment beyond age 66, the group term life and accidental death and dismemberment insurance will reduce to 65 percent of the scheduled amount on January 1 following the attainment of age 66.
-Coverage will end on the last day of employment.
-The life insurance program provides for both a conversion and portability within 31 days of termination of employment.
+Coverage will end on the last day worked.
+The life insurance plan provides for conversion or portability within 31 days of termination of employment.

-Information about Group Term Life Insurance is available in the Human Resources Department.
+Information about Group Term Life and Accidental Death and Dismemberment is available in the Human Resources Department.